davynoe/wireless-deauther/README.md

 I am not responsible for any actions taken with this script.
 Usage is at your own discretion and responsibility.<br>

 ## Project Summary
-Goal of this script is target management doing a deauthentication attack on a wireless network.
+Goal of this script is target management while doing a deauthentication attack on a wireless network.
 It should provide the functionality to target specific devices or exclude certain ones, as well as the option to target all devices on the same network.

 ## Prerequisites